What is Azure IoT Suite?

-- As a starting point for your own IoT solutions.
+- Provide a starting point for your own IoT solutions.

-- To learn about common patterns in IoT solution design and development.
+- Learn about common patterns in IoT solution design and development.

 The following table shows how the solutions map to specific IoT features: